peterbucci/PersonalFinanceManager/README.md

 - **User Accounts & Authentication:**
   - Full sign-up, login, and logout processes supported.
-  - Credentials and user details stored securely in a SQLite database.
+  - Credentials and user details are stored securely in a SQLite database.

 - **Transaction Management:**
   - Users can add income and expense transactions.
   - Each transaction is recorded with Date, Category, Subcategory, and Amount.
-  - **View Transactions Screen:** The default view after logging in shows a detailed list of all transactions with filtering capabilities.

 - **Data Visualization:**
   - Integrated Qt Charts to display income and expense trends over time.
   - Graph filtering by category and subcategory supported.

 - **Settings & Profile Management:**
-  - Users can update their username, password, and personal details (firstname, lastname, position).
+  - Users can update their username, password, and personal details (first name, last name, position).

 ### What's Not Working